How Metabolic Health Shapes Cancer Prevention and Treatment

 Essential Lab Tests for Metabolic Health

-Homocysteine: Reflects methylation status and cardiovascular risk
+Homocysteine – Reflects methylation efficiency and vascular risk

 Advanced Testing Options